Eric-Song-Nop/Eric-Song-Nop.github.io/pages/Type Cast in Kotlin.md

 tags:: #[[Basic Kotlin]]

 - Type cast is so common in OO languages but also a common cause of errors.
-While Kotlin provides you with an automated way of doing safe type checking and cast.
+While Kotlin provides you with an automated way of doing safe type checking and casting.
+-
+- ## References
 -